mshumayl/shumayldotcom/posts/aidaleel-architecture.md

 I have learnt a lot throughout the building of this project, and I would like to share it here to better cement the knowledge in my mind.

-In this post, we will explore the system architecture of AI-Daleel, with a deep dive on the tech stack and cloud technologies used.
+In this post, we will explore the system architecture of AI-Daleel, with a deep dive on the tech stack and cloud technologies used behind the scenes of AI-Daleel.

 ## Core components
 There are 3 core components that make up AI-Daleel: